uptrace/bun-docs/docs/guide/query-common-table-expressions.md

 ```

 You can also use [WithOrder](https://pkg.go.dev/github.com/uptrace/bun#ValuesQuery.WithOrder) to
-include model rank in values:
+include row rank in values:

 ```go
 users := []User{